 At a time in France when Jansenism was very influential and many Catholics lived in scrupulous fear of falling under God's condemnation, the revelations of Jesus to St. Margaret Mary in France in 1673 helped a greater number of Catholics to cultivate devotion to the Sacred Heart.
 To Sister Margaret Mary and through her to the whole world, Jesus revealed again his great love and mercy for all mankind and encouraged all humanity to take refuge in his merciful heart.

-In 2017 the danger of Jansenism, at least on a large scale, is not an issue for Catholics, yet the opposite extremes have taken root.
+In our time the danger of Jansenism, at least on a large scale, is not an issue for Catholics, yet the opposite extremes have taken root.
 God's just judgment is scoffed at and the teachings of the Church are undermined and publicly ridiculed.
 June is now celebrated on a global scale as Gay Pride Month and grave sin which separates men and women from grace is promoted.
 The confusion is so great in the area of human sexuality that sex, even of a disordered form, is equated with love and many of the faithful have fallen into the confusion, aided as they are even by priests who distort the teachings of the Church on human sexuality.

 Yet, the new Libertine age is not so different from the Jansenist one: in both ages men and women are desperate to experience an authentic loving relationship and stand in need of the mercy and love offered by the heart of Christ.
 We would do well to recognize that these persons, even those tweeting against Church teaching and shouting slogans against Christianity in the streets, are not beyond hope.
 The failure and lies of the sexual revolution and the gay and transgender movements is apparent in the sadness and misery present in so many lives.